NorthStarUAS/props-legacy/README.md

 the property tree should be confined exclusively to one thread, or you will need to take extra precautions within your own application to ensure two threads do not try to read or write the property tree simultaneously.
-Doing so could lead to seaming random and difficult to debug program crashes.
+Doing so could lead to random and difficult to debug program crashes.